GfSE/SAF-EA-Profile/README.md

 ![Apply a VP](/pics/view_spec.png)

 # How to use the SQL Queries
-The SAF profile contains multiple queries helping to manage your traceability in your model (SxV08 aspect Mapping).
+The SAF profile contains multiple queries helping to manage your traceability in your model.
 Please note that all queries are developed for qea files / DBMS.
 The queries do not work for local eap(x) files (JET 4 Engine).
 Basically the queries are available in Searches -> Search Category "SAF".
-As the query itself is editable it can be copied into a model view within any SxV08 view.
+As the query itself is editable it can be copied into a model view within any diagram.

 The following queries are available:
 The following queries are available: